About the Department

-PEO 1 Acquiring Knowledge: To impart knowledge in basic sciences, mathematics, technology, work ethics and character to excel in the professional career and make innovative contributions to the society and to acquire knowledge in electronics and communication engineering.
+PEO 1 Acquiring Knowledge: To impart knowledge in basic science, mathematics, technology, work ethics and character to excel in professional career and make innovative contributions to the society and to acquire knowledge in electronics and communication engineering.

 Engineering Graduates will be able to:

 Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.